aeroplani/Deep-learning-fundamentals/README.md

-# Deep-learning-fundamentals
-Implementing DNNs from scratch
+# Implementing a RNN from scratch with text synthesis.

-How to run the script
+# How to run the script

 ```python
 python RNN_script.py sys.argv[1]